dzervas/whynot.fail/content/post/dry-your-filaments-in-the-drawer.md

 It actually did!
 And pretty well!
 I wouldn't want to change any humidity controlling related stuff.
 Here are some numbers and graphs to make you believe me:

 ![Yey!
 Graphs and timelines!](/img/untitled.png)

+Above you see that as soon as the heatbed temperature raises (top red) ambient temperature humidity falls (bottom red).
+Top blue is ambient temperature - must be kept below the glass temperature of the materials inside the drawer - in my case 60C for PLA & PETG.

 What I might fix at some point is to remove the upper wood lip to allow me to sit the filaments vertically - right now they're sitting horizontally and I can fit 4 of them.